syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-PowerPoint-presentation.md

 ---
-title: Working with PowerPoint presentation | Syncfusion
+title: Working with PowerPoint presentation | Syncfusion&reg;
 description: Working with PowerPoint presentation.
 Cloning the Presentation.
 Printing the Presentation.
 Essential Presentation use Points to add slide elements.
 platform: document-processing
 control: Presentation